UAPHunters/uaphunters-web/index.markdown

 Here are some ideas and best practices for getting best results

 - Research and pick a camera with a high-quality lens that will do well at night.
-Typically low-apature, zoom lenses would work best.
+Typically low-aperture, zoom lenses would work best.
 - Practice and learn how to get the best results when recording in low light.
 - Where possible, have more than one camera recording.
 - A cell phone may make a good secondary camera, but typically wont provide adequate levels of low-light performance.